horeaporutiu/commercialPaperLoopback/README.md

-# @loopback/example-todo
+# Commercial Paper Loopback

-This is the basic tutorial for getting started with Loopback 4!!
+This is an application that acts as a front end for interacting with the commercial paper smart contract.

 ## Overview